 I deepened my understanding of mindfulness.
 Mindfulness used to be more of a technique.
 Something I did when I was burnt out, a form of self-improvement.
 Mindfulness is now an act of relationship and friendship.
 It is a deep way of listening to myself and caring for myself.
 It is a way of moving through life.

-Since doing my first course I have taught 18 public MBSR courses, taught mindfulness courses in schools, workplaces, to teenagers, parents and to university students.
+Since doing my first course I have taught more than 20 public MBSR courses, taught mindfulness courses in schools, workplaces, to teenagers, parents and to university students.

-My background as a counsellor enriches my teaching.
+My background as a counsellor/psychotherapist enriches my teaching.
 It allows me to better support the group.
-MBSR is not therapy, it’s an educational group.
+However, MBSR is not therapy, it’s an educational group.
 It can be a helpful addition to counselling or a completely stand-alone program.
 It's about building resilience in the capacity for self-care.

-My classes are fun, challenging, enlivening and stimulating.
-They take place in Marrickville 4x a year, on a Tuesday.
-The next course begins Oct 29 and the early bird ends on Tuesday Why not treat yourself to a course.
+The 8-week course is fun, challenging, enlivening and stimulating.
+It is run in Marrickville, 4x a year, on a Tuesday.
+The next course begins Oct 29 and the early bird ends on Tuesday Why not treat yourself to a course?
 I hope to see you there.
 Book before Feb 4 if possible to ensure a spot and assist in planning.